 Review articles are normally by invitation and undergo peer review by experts in the field.
 Authors intending to submit unsolicited reviews should send an outline of the proposed article to the editorial office

-Please note that systematic reviews and meta-analyses are classified as clinical studies.
+Please note that systematic reviews, meta-analyses and literature reviews are classified as clinical studies.

 Debate articles aim to cover the latest controversies in clinical endocrinology.
 Debates take the format of a general introduction written jointly by the proposer and opposer, followed by two distinct sections presenting the evidence for each point of view, followed by concluding remarks.
 Debates are published as single articles, providing readers with an excellent overview resource for topics around which there is no current consensus.
 Debate articles are commissioned by the editorial board and undergo peer review by experts in the field.
 If you would like to suggest a debate topic please submit a brief outline to the editorial office.